 What Will You Study

-Your degree is taught jointly by Lancaster’s Philosophy Department, which is home to 10 philosophers, and our English Literature Department, which achieved the student satisfaction rate of 93%, in the 2013 National Student Survey.
+Your degree is taught jointly by Lancaster’s Philosophy Department, which is home to 10 philosophers, and our English Literature Department, ranked 11th in the Complete University Guide 2016.

 You’ll learn how philosophical perspectives can be applied fruitfully to literature and your literary studies will elucidate the narrative structures and cultural functions of Philosophy.
 You’ll take various approaches to English and other literatures by diverse authors and will look at both the history and contemporary discussions of Philosophy.